 During your laser hair removal consultation, you will be provided with a list of instructions on how to prepare for your sessions.
 One key aspect of this will be to avoid direct sun exposure between your appointments and, if you are out in the sunshine, to wear a high SPF.

-There are several reasons as to why you should steer clear from sun exposure; the first being that if your skin is damaged, you will be unable to go ahead with your session.
-Laser hair removal involves the use of high-intensity lasers, which will be incredibly harmful on areas of skin that are already damaged, sensitive and irritated.
+There are several reasons why you should steer clear from sun exposure; the first is that if your skin is damaged, you will be unable to go ahead with your session.
+Laser hair removal involves the use of high-intensity lasers, which will be incredibly harmful to areas of skin that are already damaged, sensitive and irritated.
 This means that you should avoid anything that may cause sunburn, including sunbeds.
 Along with possible skin damage, if you are someone who tans easily, you may find that during the summer, when your skin is naturally a darker tone, laser hair removal will not be as effective.
 The lasers work best when there is a clear contrast between your hair and skin as they target the melanin in the follicles.

 It is for these reasons that it will become far easier to book your laser hair removal sessions during the winter when sun exposure is already limited.
-You will be less likely to be outside in the direct sunlight, and you can afford to give your sunbed sessions a miss for a few months while the weather is colder.
+You will be less likely to be outside in direct sunlight, and you can afford to give your sunbed sessions a miss for a few months while the weather is colder.

 More Likely To Cover Up

-The above benefit of less sun exposure comes hand-in-hand with our next point.
-During the winter months, we are always wrapped up in cosy jumpers and fluffy jackets, which means that your skin will inevitably be covered.
-This will most definitely work towards your advantage as not only will you have to avoid sun exposure before sessions, but also after.
 Although laser hair removal does not damage your skin, it will make it slightly more sensitive, and you’re likely to experience redness.
-Jumping straight onto a sunbed after your session or sitting in the garden sunbathing will mean that you will burn in minimal time, making it likely that you’ll need to cancel your next appointment until the skin has fully healed.
+Jumping straight onto a sun bed after your session or sitting in the garden sunbathing will mean that you will burn in minimal time, making it likely that you’ll need to cancel your next appointment until the skin has fully healed.
 Completing your sessions during months where you will always be wrapped up, on the other hand, means that you will allow plenty of time for your skin to recover from sessions, maximising your results.

-Easier To Prepare For Sessions
+How To Prepare For Laser Hair Removal

-If you were to complete your sessions during the summer, then it will be much harder to stick to this routine, especially if you are used to your monthly waxing appointments, for example.
+If you were to complete your sessions during the summer, then it would be much harder to stick to this routine, especially if you are used to your monthly waxing appointments, for example.
 There will be a fair few months where you will have to stick to shaving the treatment area based on particular dates, which can become inconvenient in the warmer months.
 During the winter, on the other hand, we can all admit that we allow our hair to grow far more than we usually would, as you can keep those stubbly areas covered up.
 You’ll be much more likely to persevere with your sessions and see your course out to the end without any temptations in the way.

 If you have been researching laser hair removal, then you’re likely to know already that results do take time.
 Although you may see a slight reduction in growth after one session, this is not enough to impede the follicles on a longer-term basis.
 You will need several sessions to ensure that all of the follicles are targeted as the laser can only target those in the active growth phase, otherwise known as the anagen stage.
 If you have been using different hair removal methods for several years, then it’s likely that your follicles grow at different rates, meaning that you will need several sessions to capture them all.